AdaCore/gnatstudio/docs/users_guide/extending.rst

   The icon name which will be displayed, if the action is added to a toolbar for example.

+* :file:`active-execution` (optional, default :command:`true`)

+  When true, the action will be launched in active mode, ie executed as fast as possible in an idle loop.
+Otherwise, it is launched in background mode, ie executed more slowly in a timeout.

 If you define the same action multiple times, the last definition is used.
 However, items such as menus and buttons that reference the action keep their existing semantics: the new definition is only used for items created